 Hybrid poplar is a cross between European and American poplars.
-It grows rapidly, as much as 5–8′ per year.
-It is also known for its excellent performance in polluted soil and urban areas, making it an ideal choice for landscaping projects that require fast growth.
+It grows rapidly, as much as 5 to 8 feet per year.
+Other than the rapid growth, this tree is known for its excellent performance in polluted soil and urban areas, making it an ideal choice for landscaping projects that require fast growth.

 11. River Birch

 River birch trees are known for their beautiful fall color, and their leaves turn shades of yellow and orange before dropping in the fall.
-This tree is known for its tolerance to heat and drought conditions.
+The tree also exhibits excellent tolerance to heat and drought conditions.

 12. The Empress Splendo

-The Empress Splendo is a fast-growing tree that can grow up to 20 feet tall in its first year and reaches maturity in just ten years.
-It is known for its beautiful purple leaves, which turn a beautiful yellow during the fall season.
+The Empress Splendo is a fast-growing tree that can grow up to 20 feet tall in its first year and reaches maturity in just 10 years.
+The tree is known for its beautiful purple leaves, which turn a beautiful yellow during fall.

-Also, Empress Splendo is native to China but has been planted in other areas worldwide as an ornamental plant.
+Although native to China, this tree has been planted in other areas worldwide as an ornamental plant.
 It is often planted along roads or parks because it looks beautiful.

 13. Quaking Aspen

-Quaking Aspen is a fast-growing tree, growing 24″ per year on average.
-It grows best where soils are moist and sunshine is plentiful.
-It can grow in most soils but does best in deep loam or clay loam that has been well drained by adequate subsoil drainage.
+Quaking Aspen is a fast-growing tree, growing 24 inches per year on average.
+It grows best where soils are moist, and sunshine is plentiful.
+The tree can grow in most soils but does best in deep loam or clay loam that has been well drained by adequate subsoil drainage.

 In addition, Aspens are known for their beautiful white bark and the way their leaves tremble in the breeze.
-These trees grow in the mountains and thrive in high altitudes, where they can get enough water to survive.
-They can also grow quickly and are one of the fastest-growing trees in Alaska and Mexico.
+You’re more likely to find them in the mountains and thrive in high altitudes, where they can get enough water to survive.

 14. Paper Birch